Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Spectrum of the three-state Potts quantum spin chain

-The model \eqref{HamIs} is integrable at $h_z=0$, and reduces to a free-fermion model by means of a Jordan-Wigner transformation.
+The model \eqref{HamIs} is integrable at $h_z=0$, and reduces to a free-fermion model by means of the Jordan-Wigner transformation.
 The quantum phase transition takes place on the axis $h_z=0$ at $h_x=1$, which separates the paramagnetic ($h_x>1$) and ferromagnetic ($0<h_x<1$) phases.
-The scaling limit of the spin chain \eqref{HamIs} to the IFT takes place in the vicinity of this second-order phase transition point, i.e. in the limit $|h_x-1|\to 0$ with scaling $h_z\to 0$ appropriately (details can be found in Ref. \cite{2016NuPhB.911..805R}).

 In the ferromagnetic phase $0<h_x<1$ at $h_z=0$, the Hamiltonian $\mathbb{Z}_2$-symmetry is spontaneously broken, and model \eqref{HamIs} has two degenerate ferromagnetic vacua $|\text{vac}\rangle^{(\mu)}$, $\mu=1,2$, which are distinguished by the sign of the spontaneous magnetisation: